orientechnologies/orientdb-docs/Unix-Service.md

 ### Installing for init

-Many Unix-like operating systems such as FreeBSD, most older distributions of Linux as well as current releases of Debian, Ubuntu and their derivatives use variations on SysV-style init for these processes.
+Many Unix-like operating systems such as FreeBSD, most older distributions of Linux, as well as current releases of Debian, Ubuntu and their derivatives use variations on SysV-style init for these processes.
 These are typically the systems that manage such processes using the `service` command.

 To install OrientDB as a service on an init-based unix or Linux system, copy the modified `orientdb.sh` file from `$ORIENTDB_HOME/bin` into `/etc/init.d/`: